hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 > Identifying differential binding sites across multiple conditions has become of practical importance in biological and medical research and more tools have become available for this type of analysis.
 For each group **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
 If you are interested in learning more, we have a [lesson on DiffBind](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/diffbind_differential_peaks.html) analysis using this same dataset.
 >

-#### Looking for differences in enrcihment between Nanog and Pou5f1
+#### Looking for differences in enrichment between Nanog and Pou5f1

 The `bedtools intersect` will report back the peaks that are overlapping in the file defined in `b` with respect to the file defined as `a` in the command.
-However, if we add the modifier `-v`, this will report only those entries in A that have _no overlaps_ with B.
+However, if we add the modifier `-v`, this will report only those entries in A that have _no overlaps_ with B. In this first example, we will obtain peaks that are only present in Nanog samples.

 <img src="../img/bedtools_intersect.png" width="600">